 Guidance on end-of-life decisions can be found here: Guidance

-Hundreds of Angel tags were taken by parishioners from the Giving Trees at Saint Anne and Our Lady of Lourdes Churches!
-We gathered the gifts and filled three vans with the help of our generous youth.
-We then drove the packages to Our Lady of the Americas Church where they were sorted into boxes for each family and distributed in time for Christmas.
+Hundreds of Angel tags are being prepared for the Giving Trees at Saint Anne and Our Lady of Lourdes Churches!
+Gifts left under the Lourdes Giving Tree will head to Our Lady of the Americas Church where they will be sorted into boxes for each of 25 families and distributed in time for Christmas.

-Gifts collected at Saint Anne Church were brought to residents at the Hurlbut Nursing Home and to clients of Catholic Charities of Livingston County.
+Gifts collected at Saint Anne Church will benefit at the Hurlbut Nursing Home and clients of Catholic Charities of Livingston County.

-THANK YOU! to all of our giving parishioners on behalf of the children and adults who had presents to open on Christmas because of your generosity.
+THANK YOU! to all of our giving parishioners on behalf of the children and adults who will have presents to open on Christmas because of your generosity.

-Habitat for Humanity Thanksgiving Pie Sale 2016 Our Saint Anne-Our Lady of Lourdes Cluster bought nearly 100 pies and made cash donations to support another house to be built by the Brighton Coalition of Churches!
-The Coalition raised over $1300 for Habitat.
-Our Cluster was the largest contributor among our neighboring churches, continuing a tradition of community support for which we are proud!
+Habitat for Humanity Thanksgiving Pie Sale 2017 Our Saint Anne-Our Lady of Lourdes Cluster bought 93 pies/crisps and made cash donations to support another house to be built by the Brighton Coalition of Churches!
+The Coalition raised approximately $1300 for Habitat.
+Our Cluster was the second highest contributor among our neighboring churches, continuing a tradition of community support for which we are proud!

 4th-Sunday Food Collection at Our Lady of Lourdes